ryanrhymes/owl_guide/book/chapter/linalg.rst

 Low-level Interface to CBLAS & LAPACKE
 -------------------------------------------------

 Owl has implemented the full interface to CBLAS and LAPACKE.
-Comparing to Julia which chooses to interface to BLAS/LAPACK, you might notice the extra ``C`` in ``CBLAS`` and ``E`` in ``LAPACKE`` since they are the corresponding C-interface.
-It is often believed that C-interface can lead to degraded performance due to the extra overhead.
-However, it turns out you cannot really notice any difference at all in practice when dealing with medium or large problems.
+Comparing to Julia which chooses to interface to BLAS/LAPACK, you might notice the extra ``C`` in ``CBLAS`` and ``E`` in ``LAPACKE`` because they are the corresponding C-interface of Fortran implementations.
+It is often believed that C-interface may introduce some extra overhead.
+However, it turns out that we cannot really notice any difference at all in practice when dealing with medium or large problems.

-- [Owl_cblas module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_cblas.mli) provides the raw interface to CBLAS functions, from level-1 to level-3.
+- `Owl_cblas module <https://github.com/ryanrhymes/owl/blob/master/src/owl/cblas/owl_cblas.mli>`_ provides the raw interface to CBLAS functions, from level-1 to level-3.
 The interfaced functions have the same names as those in CBLAS.

-- [Owl_lapacke_generated module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_lapacke_generated.mli) provides the raw interface to LAPACKE functions (over 1,000) which also have the same names defined in [lapacke.h](https://raw.githubusercontent.com/ryanrhymes/owl/master/lib/lapacke.h).
+- `Owl_lapacke_generated module <https://github.com/ryanrhymes/owl/blob/master/src/owl/lapacke/owl_lapacke_generated.mli>`_ provides the raw interface to LAPACKE functions (over 1,000) which also have the same names defined in `lapacke.h <https://github.com/ryanrhymes/owl/blob/master/src/owl/lapacke/lapacke.h>`_.

-- [Owl_lapacke module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_lapacke.ml) is a very thin layer of interface between [Owl_lapacke_generated module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_lapacke_generated.mli) and [Linalg module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_generic.mli).
+- `Owl_lapacke module <https://github.com/ryanrhymes/owl/blob/master/src/owl/lapacke/owl_lapacke.ml>`_ is a very thin layer of interface between `Owl_lapacke_generated module <https://github.com/ryanrhymes/owl/blob/master/src/owl/lapacke/owl_lapacke_generated.mli>`_ and `Linalg module <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_generic.mli>`_.
 The purpose is to provide a unified function to make generic functions over different number types.

 High-level Wrappers in Linalg Module
 -------------------------------------------------

-The functions in [Owl_cblas](https://github.com/ryanrhymes/owl/blob/master/lib/owl_cblas.mli) and [Owl_lapacke_generated](https://github.com/ryanrhymes/owl/blob/master/lib/owl_lapacke_generated.mli) are very low-level, e.g., you need to deal with calculating parameters, allocating workspace, processing results, and many other details.
+The functions in `Owl_cblas <https://github.com/ryanrhymes/owl/blob/master/src/owl/cblas/owl_cblas.mli>`_ and `Owl_lapacke_generated <https://github.com/ryanrhymes/owl/blob/master/src/owl/lapacke/owl_lapacke_generated.mli>`_ are very low-level, e.g., you need to deal with calculating parameters, allocating workspace, post-processing results, and many other tedious details.
 You do not really want to use them directly unless you have enough background in numerical analysis and chase after the performance.
-In practice, you should use [Linalg module](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_generic.mli) which gives you a high-level wrapper for frequently used functions.
+In practice, you should use `Linalg <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_generic.mli>`_ module which gives you a high-level wrapper for frequently used functions.

 The ``Linalg`` has the following module structure.

-- [Owl.Linalg.Generic](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_generic.mli): generic functions for four number types ``S/D/C/Z``.
+- `Owl.Linalg.Generic <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_generic.mli>`_: generic functions for four number types ``S/D/C/Z``.

-- [Owl.Linalg.S](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_s.mli): only for ``float32`` type.
+- `Owl.Linalg.S <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_s.mli>`_: only for ``float32`` type.

-- [Owl.Linalg.D](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_d.mli): only for ``float64`` type.
+- `Owl.Linalg.D <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_d.mli>`_: only for ``float64`` type.

-- [Owl.Linalg.C](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_c.mli): only for ``complex32`` type.
+- `Owl.Linalg.C <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_c.mli>`_: only for ``complex32`` type.

-- [Owl.Linalg.Z](https://github.com/ryanrhymes/owl/blob/master/lib/owl_linalg_z.mli): only for ``complex64`` type.
+- `Owl.Linalg.Z <https://github.com/ryanrhymes/owl/blob/master/src/owl/linalg/owl_linalg_z.mli>`_: only for ``complex64`` type.

 ``Generic`` actually can do everything that ``S/D/C/Z`` can but needs some extra type information.
 The functions in ``Linalg`` module are divided into the following groups.